Home Design Trends for 2019

 2019 is all about the “Destination Bathtub.“ People who enjoy taking baths, enjoy taking baths.
 Free-range tubs, especially with a view, are an experience people don’t have to leave their homes to enjoy.
 Bathing becomes an event people look forward to when the setting is beautiful.

 Wood vanities are making a return, bringing some warmth into the bathroom.
-Wood vanities compliment white, green, or blue bathrooms.
+Wood vanities complement white, green, or blue bathrooms.
 They pair nicely with vintage trends while maintaining a traditional look.
 Warmer wooden tones are in!

 Open floor plans are more popular than ever before.
 A new trend is glass room dividers, which allow homeowners to keep the open flow, but create privacy and some noise control.
 Add some steel or cement dividers in between the doors to create an elegant look.
 The glass allows light to pass through rooms while still providing separation.